415-Cloud/Cloud-Native-Dev-Project/README.md

 - When we were working on the ingress, the frontend being routed correctly to the backend was required, for us to complete the ingress and make it work as intended.
 We had issues solving this so we improved error handling on the UI to help us make this process easier and to resolve any issues where the routing with the frontend was not routed with ingress correctly.
 - When UI was acccessible, authentication service, challenge-service, and workout-service were not running and not connected correctly, so we corrected the routing, and the error handling helped us in this process.
 - We had the incorrect host name for ingress use so we updated it to make sure it was: http://found-fitness-app.javajon.duckdns.org
+- We faced challenges creating the system architecture diagram to include bidirectional communication and have a good visual flow.